ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 If the node finds all the checks in order, it will add its own signature to the list and inform its neighbors of the change.
 Only the new signature is transmitted to save network bandwidth.
 The neighbors will then propagate this signature until it has spread to all the Master nodes.
 If a specific neighbor has not yet received the currently worked-upon block, it will request it from the network.
 There is no need to transmit and re-transmit the data again.

-Note: Until version 0.6.4 the entire block was transmitted in order to speed up block propagation.
+Note: Until version 0.6.4 the entire block was transmitted in an attempt to speed up block propagation, but testing has shown that this is not necessary.

 #### If the Generated Block is Invalid